-The purpose of this paper is to model the antecedents of consumers' willingness-to-pay for eco-labelled food products.
-This research utilises the Theory of Planned Behaviour (TPB) to model the impact of consumers' awareness of eco-labels, environmental concerns, beliefs in the environmental ability of eco-labels, and presence of children on their willingness to pay for eco-labelled food products.
-This study uses Structural Equational Modelling (SEM) and PROCESS macros, to test the moderated mediation model on a sample of 333 online responses.
-Findings suggest the impact of consumers' environmental concerns and eco-label awareness on their willingness-to-pay for eco-labelled food products is partially mediated by consumers' belief in the environmental ability of these eco-labels.
+The purpose of this paper is to model the antecedents of consumers' willingness to pay for eco-labelled food products.
+This research utilizes the Theory of Planned Behaviour to model the impact of consumers' awareness of eco-labels, environmental concerns, beliefs in the environmental ability of eco-labels, and presence of children on their willingness to pay for eco-labelled food products.
+This study uses structural equational modelling and PROCESS macros, to test the moderated mediation model on a sample of 333 online responses.
+Findings suggest the impact of consumers' environmental concerns and eco-label awareness on their willingness to pay for eco-labelled food products is partially mediated by consumers' belief in the environmental ability of these eco-labels.
 The relationship is further moderated by the presence of children living in the household.
-This study establishes the value of consumers' beliefs in the environmental ability of eco-labels and implies that communication strategies need to be carefully refined to provide consumers with more information about eco-labels and to emphasise the environmental ability of eco-labels utilised within the food industry as this can have an impact on their willingness to pay for these products especially for consumers, who have children in the same household.
+This study establishes the value of consumers' beliefs in the environmental ability of eco-labels and implies that communication strategies need to be carefully refined to provide consumers with more information about eco-labels and to emphasize the environmental ability of ecolabels utilized within the food industry as this can have an impact on their willingness to pay for these products, especially for consumers, who have children in the same household.